2020 Policy Agenda For The 116th Session Of Congress

-Redlining, a discriminatory practice outlawed by the Community Reinvestment Act (CRA) and other fair lending laws, remains a potent issue today.
-The Consumer Financial Protection Bureau (CFPB) alone brought nearly $40 million dollars in enforcement actions against institutions for redlining under the leadership of Richard Cordray as Director.
-In a groundbreaking study, Reveal from The Center for Investigative Reporting found modern- day redlining persisted in 61 metro areas even when controlling for applicants’ income, loan amount and neighborhood.
+Redlining, a discriminatory practice outlawed by CRA and other fair lending laws, remains a potent issue today.
+The Consumer Financial Protection Bureau (CFPB) alone brought nearly $40 million in enforcement actions against institutions for redlining under the leadership of Richard Cordray as director.
+A groundbreaking study from The Center for Investigative Reporting found modern-day redlining persisted in 61 metro areas even when controlling for applicants’ income, loan amount and neighborhood.
+NCRC objected to the OCC and FDIC proposed CRA rule for a number of reasons, including that it could allow redlining to go undetected because CRA examiners would no longer examine mortgage lending by banks in LMI neighborhoods.

 Homeownership remains the best vehicle for low- and moderate-income families and people of color to build wealth and enter the middle class.
-And, small businesses and start-ups are an essential source of new job creation.
-To ensure the widest and most equitable access to credit across the country, the affirmative obligations, or Duties to Serve on the nation’s financial institutions must be defended and expanded.
-Leading experts in affordable housing, Adam Levitin and Janneke Ratcliffe, summarized the vital role the Duties to Serve play:
+And small businesses and start-ups are an essential source of new job creation.
+To ensure the widest and most equitable access to credit across the country, the affirmative obligations, or Duties to Serve, on the nation’s financial institutions must be defended and expanded.
+Leading experts in affordable housing, Adam Levitin and Janneke Ratcliffe, summarized the vital role that Duties to Serve play:

-CRA, the affordable housing goals at Fannie Mae and Freddie Mac, and other provisions in law ensure the nation’s largest institution have a continuing and affirmative obligations to reach out and serve traditionally underserved communities and borrowers.
+CRA, the affordable housing goals at Fannie Mae and Freddie Mac, and other provisions in law ensure the nation’s largest institutions have continuing and affirmative obligations to reach out and serve traditionally underserved communities and borrowers.

 Defending CRA: Regulators Have Initiated a Major Rewrite

 NCRC’s TreasureCRA campaign has mobilized thousands of community activists around the country to defend core principles embodied in CRA, as bank regulators announce a major regulatory rewrite of the law.
-The Office of the Comptroller of the Currency (OCC), regulator of the nation’s largest banks, took the first formal step to overhaul the law’s regulatory framework last fall .
-Over 1500 organizations responded to 31 reform questions posed by the agency.
-The Federal Reserve System has convened over 25 roundtables and symposiums around the country on the law.
+The Office of the Comptroller of the Currency (OCC), regulator of the nation’s largest banks, took the first formal step to overhaul the law’s regulatory framework last fall.
+More than 1,500 organizations responded to 31 reform questions posed by the agency.
+The Federal Reserve System has convened more than 25 roundtables and symposiums around the country on the law.

 How CRA Operates Today